escolizzi/Cell_Evolution_stickymoves/README.md

 may be regulated through cell contact, cell size and amount of resources available.
 Cell adhesion is governed by a key-lock mechanism that evolves, and the amount of sticking at any given moment can be regulated by the same factors as growth and movement in an evolvable manner.

+The branch ce_newregulation is the most up to date